 If you’re reading this, chances are you already know 1) how to use social media and 2) how useful it is for growing your professional brand.
 What you may also know is that social media can be a difficult field for finance and accounting professionals due to the large amount of regulation and oversight within the industry.
 In fact, up to 91% of financial firms cite unclear guidelines from FINRA and/or the SEC on how to properly use social media as a major barrier to entry.

 Those difficulties should never stop you from leveraging the power of social media to extend your professional network, connect with clients and industry influencers, and become a powerful voice within your field.
-While your company may be floundering about how and whether to enter the social media stage, you should be building your own social media presence in the following ways:
+You should be building your own social media presence in the following ways:

-Social media, when done right, should not cost you a cent.
+Social media, when done right, should not require a large budget.
 When creating your own platform, you are the expert.
 You have your own, personalized content swimming around in your head from your own unique experiences and expertise.
-Take the time to sit down and write your own posts, giving careful thought to your target audience and the value of what you’re posting.
-Your posts should be detailed enough to provide valuable information to your readers, but not so valuable that they don’t need your or your company’s expert services!
+Take the time to strategize, giving careful thought to your target audience and the value of what you’re posting.
+Your posts should be detailed enough to provide value to your readers, but not so detailed that they don’t need your company’s expert services!

 The acronym above stands for Keep It Simple, Stupid.
 Consider the place social media occupies in your life, or the life of other busy professionals: generally, it’s something you skim on your phone in thirty-second intervals while you’re waiting for something else to occur.
 You don’t have time to read everything on your LinkedIn feed, so you scan recent posts until an attractive photo or flashy headline catches your eye.
 You grant this post a second glance, and decide within 7 seconds whether or not it is worth your time.